Non-stop flights to Melbourne (MEL)

 From Devonport, you can fly non-stop with Qantas (Oneworld) or Regional Express.

-From Hamilton Island and Hobart, all direct flights to Melbourne are operated by Jetstar, Qantas (Oneworld) and Virgin Australia.
+From Hobart, direct flights are offered by Jetstar, Qantas (Oneworld) and Virgin Australia.

 From King Island, you can fly non-stop to Melbourne with Regional Express.